C$ 150 Find Cheap Flights from Vancouver to Nova Scotia

 • Vacationers seeking the cheapest flight options will want to search for flights from Flair Airlines, WestJet, and Porter Airlines.
 The cheapest flight options will have one layover in each direction, and a layover at Region of Waterloo International Airport (YKF), west of Toronto, is common.

-Top 4 airlines serving from Vancouver to Nova Scotia
+Reviews of the top 4 airlines flying from Vancouver to Nova Scotia

 See real verified KAYAK customer reviews for airlines flying from Vancouver to Nova Scotia.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.